aeyobd/dwarfs/thesis/data.md

 {\cal L} = {\cal L}_{\rm space}\ {\cal L}_{\rm PM}\ {\cal L}_{\rm CMD}.
 $$

 For a satellite, the *spatial likelihood* is specified either as a one- or two-component elliptical exponential profile.
 A second component is included only when the preferred amplitude of the second component is non-zero.
 The *proper-motion likelihood* quantifies the agreement of a star's motion with the dwarf galaxy's systemic motion, accounting for observational uncertainties.
 The *CMD likelihood* measures the consistency of a star's *Gaia* $G$ magnitude and $G_{\rm BP}- G_{\rm RP}$ colour with theoretical isochrones for the galaxy.
 For the background likelihoods, the spatial likelihood is a uniform distribution over the field, and the background CMD and PM likelihoods are constructed empirically from the stars in an annulus far from the satellite.
 Each likelihood is normalized as a probability density over the respective parameter space.
-The appendix discusses the details of quality cuts and the likelihood calculation.
+Appendix [-@sec:density_extra] discusses the details of quality cuts and the likelihood calculation.

 The total likelihood is a mixture model of the satellite and background, weighted by the fraction of stars in the field belonging to the satellite, $f_{\rm sat}$:
 $$